-- In electronic formats (e.g. online and applications, etc.) it has to be positioned in a place visible without scrolling down or clicking. - When used on electronic banners the Programme recommends to place logo in such position that banners remain complete even if the platform crops the image. - In videos logo of minimum 240 px should be used at the beginning and/or the end of the video. - On other promotional materials it also has to be placed in a prominent place.
+- In publications and documents the logo preferably should be placed on front cover. - In electronic formats (e.g. online and applications, etc.) it has to be positioned in a place visible without scrolling down or clicking. - When used on electronic banners the Programme recommends to place logo in such position that banners remain complete even if the platform crops the image. - In videos logo of minimum 240 px should be used at the beginning and/or the end of the video. - On other promotional materials it also has to be placed in a prominent place.